 For the FENE model we cannot meaningfully calculate the PDF of polymer extension from the Cramer's function using the results of Ref.~\cite{che00} because our numerically calculated Cramer's function is not accurate enough for this exercise.
 For the FENE model we find that the polymers are more extended near the wall, but the difference decreases as Weissenberg number increases far beyond the coil-stretch transition.
-We further find that near the centre of the channel the orientational statistics of the polymers show similarity to orientational statistics obtained for homogeneous and isotropic flows~\cite{wat+got10},i.e., they align along either of the two largest directions of strain and tend to orient orthogonal to the third principal direction of strain.
-But a much stronger orientational trend is seen near the wall where the orientations of the polymers are along by the stream-wise direction.
+We further find that near the center of the channel the orientational statistics of the polymers show similarity to orientational statistics obtained for homogeneous and isotropic flows~\cite{wat+got10},i.e., they align along either of the two largest directions of strain and tend to orient orthogonal to the third principal direction of strain.
+A much stronger orientational trend is seen near the wall where the orientations of the polymers are along the stream-wise direction.